gregory-ledenev/Vert.x-EasyRouting/README.md

   etc. In that case the warning will be logged.
 - using `@Param` annotation to bind request parameters or form arguments to method arguments
-- using `@OptionalParam` annotation to bind optional request parameters or form arguments to method arguments
 - using `@BodyParam` annotation to bind HTTP body content to a method argument
 - using `@UploadsParam` annotation to bind a list of uploaded files to method arguments